Singapore GP Lap Record, Fastest Lap Times, Top Speed – F1

 Singapore GP lap record

-The Singapore GP lap record is 1:41.905 set by Kevin Magnussen driving the HAAS VF-18 F1 car during the 2018 Grand Prix.
+The old Singapore GP lap record was 1:41.905 set by Kevin Magnussen driving the HAAS VF-18 F1 car during the 2018 Grand Prix.

 Can the Singapore GP lap record be beaten?

-So Kevin Magnussen’s lap record cannot technically be broken as the drivers won’t race on that layout again.
-But the new circuit layout is going to see much faster lap times.
+So Kevin Magnussen’s lap record on the old circuit cannot technically be broken as the drivers won’t race on that layout again.
+But the new circuit layout is undoubtedly going to see much faster lap times in the years to come.

 Check out our guide to the Singapore F1 tickets if you want to see the cars in action at Marina Bay first hand.